King Danjong Explained | The History Behind The King's Warden

 King Danjong’s story is remembered not only because he lost his throne, but because he was a young king who never truly had the chance to rule.

-His tragic life has inspired many Korean books, dramas, and films, including The King's Warden (왕과 사는 남자).
+His tragic life has inspired many Korean books, dramas, songs, and films, including The King's Warden (왕과 사는 남자).

 🎬 From History to Film

-In the film The King's Warden, actor Park Ji-hoon plays the role of the young king Danjong.
+In the film The King's Warden, actor Park Ji-hoon plays the role of the young King Danjong.

 The movie imagines the emotional moments of his life after losing the throne, especially his relationship with the village head Eom Heung-do.